ByConity/ByConity/source/_posts/zh-cn/docs/SQL语法说明/sql-statements.md

 slug: "sql-statements"
 hidden: false
 metadata:
-  title: "Supported SQL Statements in ByteHouse"
+  title: "Supported SQL Statements in ByConity"
-  description: "The supported statements in ByteHouse are similar to ClickHouse, but it's still recommended to follow the manual to ensure proper use.
+  description: "The supported statements in ByConity are similar to ClickHouse, but it's still recommended to follow the manual to ensure proper use.
 See some examples."
 createdAt: "2021-06-17T15:31:57.358Z"
 updatedAt: "2022-02-28T02:27:53.768Z"
 categories: